ironcore-dev/ironcore/docs/proposals/01-networking-integration.md

 outside world.
 Orchestrating traffic, auditing it and gaining visibility of what is the desired state is key to a modern network architecture.

-Key of this OEP is to define the user-facing network API as well as its implications on any other type and the overall structure of `ironcore`.
+Key of this IEP is to define the user-facing network API as well as its implications on any other type and the overall structure of `ironcore`.

 ## Motivation